Exact sampling of molecules in chemical space

 where $M_{b}$ is the number of molecules in shell $b$.
 These are molecules whose distance to the central molecule $l$ is between $d^{b-1} $ and $ d^{b}$.
 The indices $j\in 1, ..., M_{b}$ enumerate these molecules.
-The property value of the central molecule $l$ is $\bar{P}_{l}(0)$.
-The definition of shell averages is also depicted in Fig.~\ref{fig:radar}.
-For simplicity the index $b$ representing the shell index is removed and $d$ always represents the upper shell boundary.
+In this notation the property value of the central molecule $l$ is $\bar{P}_{l}(0)$.
+For simplicity the index $b$ representing the shell index is removed.

 Considering the number of encountered molecules grows quickly with distance we introduce a cutoff, evaluating only up to 300 randomly selected molecules per shell to limit computational costs.
 As shown in Fig.~\ref{fig:properties_distance}a for small distances, $d_{\text{SOAP}}\leq 60$, property values of new molecules are similar to those of the two central molecules.
 Increasing the distance further leads to a larger drift in the property values -- consistent with the assumption of regression models that small distances $d$ between training and test molecules correlate to similar $P$.
 Both $\bar{G}(d)$ and $\bar{\varepsilon}(d)$ vary substantially from molecule to molecule, as shown in Fig.~\ref{fig:properties_distance}b making it challenging to extract general trends for $\bar{P}(d)$.
 Still, we fit linear functions to $\bar{P}_{l}(d)$ to approximate average trends of properties through chemical space for each molecule $l$ as follows,